Constraints on dark matter self-interaction from galactic core size: The SIDM solution to the core cusp problem

 In order to estimate the core radius we fit the simulated haloes with density profiles that incorporate a non-trivial core radius.
 Our analysis is based on the following two density profiles,

 \begin{enumerate}

-\item \textbf{Jean's Semi-analytic distribution:} The Jeans semi-analytic profile recently introduced in \cite{Manoj:2016man} has been argued to provide a better resemblance to $N$-body simulations with self-interactions \cite{Robertson:2020pxj}.
-The model considers a pseudo-isothermal profile within a characteristic radius ($r_1$) where self interaction thermalises the core and beyond $r_1$ it follows the typical NFW distribution \cite{Navarro:1996nav} indicative of the collision-less nature at the low density periphery,
+\item \textbf{Semi-analytic distribution:} The semi-analytic distribution profile, also known as the Jeans model which was recently introduced in \cite{Kaplinghat:2013xca,Kaplinghat:2015aga}, has been argued to provide a better resemblance to $N$-body simulations with self-interaction \cite{Robertson:2020pxj}.
+The model considers a pseudo-isothermal profile within a characteristic radius ($r_1$) where self-interaction thermalises the core and beyond $r_1$ it follows the typical NFW distribution \cite{Navarro:1995iw} indicative of the collision-less nature at the low density periphery,

-The Jeans profile is defined in terms of three independent parameters: $\rho_{\rm o}=\rho_{\rm iso}(r=r_o) $, $r_{\rm s}$, and $r_1$.
-Where the functional dependence of $h(r/r_{\rm o})$ on $r/r_{\rm o}$ has been adopted from \cite{Valli:2017ktb}.
-From definition the transition radius gives the estimate for the core size of a Jeans halo model involving self-interactions of DM.
+The Jeans profile can be defined in terms of three independent parameters namely $r_{\rm o}$, $r_{\rm s}$ and $r_{\rm 1}$, using appropriate boundary conditions\cite{Valli:2017ktb}.
+Here the functional dependence of $h(r/r_{\rm o})$ on $r/r_{\rm o}$ has been adopted from \cite{Valli:2017ktb}.
+From definition the transition radius gives the estimate for the core size of a Jeans model involving self-interaction of DM.

-\item \textbf{ Cored NFW:} A convenient parametrisation of cored halo profile is in terms of a slightly modified version of the widely used NFW \cite{Lokas:2000mu,Lu:2005tu,10.1093/mnras/stz1698} that introduces an additional free parameter $r_{\rm c}$ \cite{Newman_2013}, which estimates the core radius,
+\item \textbf{Cored NFW distribution:} A convenient parametrisation of a cored halo profile can be done in terms of a slightly modified version of the widely used NFW \cite{Lokas:2000mu,Lu:2005tu,10.1093/mnras/stz1698} density distribution, by introducing an additional free parameter $r_{\rm c}$ \cite{Newman_2013} which estimates the core radius.
+The distribution is given as

-where symbols have their usual meanings.
-The profile imply a constant density core at $r < r_{\rm c}$ while retaining the usual NFW logarithmic slope of $-3$ at $r \gg r_{\rm c}$ . \end{enumerate}
+where the symbols have their usual meanings.
+The profile implies a constant density core at $r < r_{\rm c}$, while retaining the usual NFW logarithmic slope of $-3$ at $r \gg r_{\rm c}$ .
+A similar parametrisation of the core radius as modification of the NFW distribution can be found in \cite{Read:2015sta} \end{enumerate}

 We fit our simulated halo profiles with these models to extract the model dependent core radius.
-The goodness-of-fit for these density profiles with the simulated isolated haloes may be quantified in terms of $\delta_{\rm rms}$ given by,
+The goodness-of-fit for these density profiles with the simulated isolated haloes can be quantified in terms of $\delta_{\rm rms}$ given by